 Charles Schwab subsidiaries to pay $187 mln to settle SEC charges

-WASHINGTON, June 13 (Reuters) - The U.S. Securities and Exchange Commission (SEC) on Monday said it charged three Charles Schwab Corp SCHW.N investment adviser subsidiaries with failing to disclose less profitable fund allocations.
+WASHINGTON, June 13 (Reuters) - The U.S. Securities and Exchange Commission (SEC) on Monday said it charged three Charles Schwab Corp SCHW.N investment adviser subsidiaries with failing to disclose less profitable fund allocations and misleading its robo-adviser clients.

 Without admitting or denying the SEC's charges, the subsidiaries will pay $187 million to settle the charges, the SEC said in its order.